Park Paddlers Club

 , St. Marys

 This 4-mile loop on the club's only tidal river travels through salt marsh and past sandbars.
 Look for dolphins, river otters, birds and perhaps even a manatee.
 Please be advised of the difficulty of these trails due to the tide.
 Be sure you paddle with the tide and not against it.
+Kayaks are available for rent.

 George L. Smith